 Pricing & Availability

 The INOX family has never been especially cheap and this new entry is not an exception here.
-While the version that is offered on an unassuming black rubber band retails for whole $850, the ref.
+While the version that is offered on an unassuming black rubber band retails for a whole $850, the ref.
 241776 on the paracord strap is even more expensive with its recommended retail price of $950.
 Of course, it will pretty soon appear in independent online stores with a more bearable price tag, but, if you prefer to get your timekeepers at brick and mortar shops or live in Europe, the MSRP may really hurt.